AmarjotSingh21/mobi-carez/README.md

 - Javascript

 Overview:
-- admin can do CRUD operation on FAQ
+- Admin can do CRUD operation on FAQ